 For example, a two-parent family with two children currently needs to earn £20,852 in order to stay out of relative poverty.
 For a single parent with two children, they need to earn £1,287 a month.

-The UN’s definition of absolute poverty means someone cannot afford basic essentials like food, clothing and housing.
+The UN measures poverty in a different way.
+Its definition of absolute poverty includes people who cannot afford basic essentials like food, clothing and housing.
 This measure makes it easier to compare conditions between countries – as the minimum income to keep up with basic living standards differs depending on where you are.

 The Social Metrics Commission calculates poverty taking into account costs like childcare and expenses linked to living with a disability.
 They also look at liquid assets, like savings and shares, that could act as a financial safety net.

 Who is most affected by poverty?